ljay79/jira-tools/README.md

 > Setting the status of a Jira Issue can required 3 calls per row, do not include this field if you do not need to.

 ### Time Report
-“Add-ons" > “Jira Sheet Tools” > "Create Time Report"
+“Add-ons" > “Jira Sheet Tools” > "Create time report"

 Lets you pick a user from Jira and a date period to filter for and generates a nice Time sheet report based on all worklogs for the filtered user and date period.
 Supports two different time report formats; "1d 7h 59m" for better readibility or "7.5" (work hours as decimal number) for better calculations in the sheet.